Information and Services for Survivors of Domestic Violence

 Are you a victim or survivor of domestic or sexual violence?

 Domestic violence is a pattern of behavior in which one person in a relationship attempts to exert control over another.
 It can take many forms, including physical, sexual, emotional or economic abuse.
 Abuse can include threatening, putting someone down, or making them afraid, even if there is no physical violence.
 Abuse often worsens over time.
-Learn more about domestic violence at the OCADSV website
+Learn more about domestic violence at the

-Services for DV-impacted DHS clients
+Services for DV-impacted ODHS clients

 Our agency mission is to help Oregonians be safe, healthy and independent, and we often serve people in crisis.
 Domestic Violence (DV) is a very common cause of crisis.
 We know it impacts many of our clients in all our programs, even if they came to us for other reasons.
-While most DHS services are available to any clients who qualify, we have some services just for those impacted by DV:
+While most ODHS services are available to any clients who qualify, we have some services just for those impacted by DV:

-Financial Assistance programs
+Financial assistance programs

 This DHS program provides temporary financial help to support families whose safety is at risk due to domestic violence, for example when domestic violence survivors and their children are fleeing domestic violence, or at risk of returning to abusive situations.

-Safety Planning, advocacy, and referrals
+Safety planning, advocacy, and referrals

 We have developed staff training, service standards and practices for our staff that take DV into account.
 We work closely with community partners that provide direct services for DV victims and survivors, administer grant programs for community providers, and provide resources for partners and providers on our

 Our goal is to make sure our agency policies and practices are helpful and not hurtful for those impacted by DV.
-For more information about DHS efforts to improve our agency response to domestic violence, see the
+For more information about ODHS efforts to improve our agency response to domestic violence, see the

 Safety information and planning

 If you need help with safety planning, we advise you contact your local domestic violence program.
 You can find them at

-- What do you need to be safe? - DHS 1540 Brochure
+What do you need to be safe?

-- Protect y our identify: Identity theft is rampant in the United States.
+Identity theft is rampant in the United States.
 Survivors of domestic violence must take extra precautions to protect themselves from abusers who use identity as a means of power and control.

-- Stalking: Are you being stalked?
+Are you being stalked?
 Stalking is a series of unwanted, obsessive behavior that make you feel afraid or in danger.
 Stalking is serious, often violent, and can escalate over time.
-(Check stalking resource center for better definition.)
+Learn more from the Stalking Resource Center.

-- Victim Assistance Programs (VAP): County operated VAPs ensure that victims are aware of their constitutional and statutory rights and are able to actively participate in the criminal justice process.
+Victim Assistance Programs (VAP): County operated VAPs ensure that victims are aware of their constitutional and statutory rights and are able to actively participate in the criminal justice process.

-- Victim Information & Notification Everyday (VINE): VINE can provide information about whether an offender is in the custody of the Oregon Department of Corrections, Oregon Youth Authority or a county jail, and other important custody and/or probation information and updates.
+Victim Information and Notification Everyday (VINE): VINE can provide information about whether an offender is in the custody of the Oregon Department of Corrections, Oregon Youth Authority or a county jail, and other important custody and/or probation. information and updates.
 VINE can also call a phone number automatically to notify when that offender is released or has a change in parole or probation status.
-Learn how to use VINE

-- Oregon Legal Aid: Provides resources for legal protection from domestic and sexual abuse and stalking.
+Oregon Legal Aid: Provides resources for legal protection from domestic and sexual abuse and stalking.

-Learn how to file a restraining order
+Learn how to file a restraining order.